Updated June 1, 2021

 Student resources – including, but not limited to the library, academic advising, student health, student success, the dean of students office, the Career Center, the Raptor Pantry, student involvement, and tutoring – will be available to all students online and face-to-face on campus.
 The greatest demand will be online, and extensive preparations are underway to ensure that students continue to receive high-quality and personalized services.

 Rutgers University–Camden is recognized within Rutgers as the campus where a profound sense of community is prevalent and strengthened by personalized interactions among students, faculty, and staff.
 Sustaining that sense of community – which is intrinsic to the Rutgers–Camden experience – is a priority for the institution.
 The campus will engage heavily in such digital resources as video, social media, and student interaction platforms maintained by the Division of Student Affairs to present a consistent series of activities designed to boost social interactions among students and engagements with Rutgers–Camden's portfolio of student services.
-Those activities will expand throughout the year, including digital engagement opportunities with Pulitzer Prize-winning author Nikole Hannah-Jones, the 2020 Rutgers Reads author.
+Those activities will expand throughout the year,.

 Many offices serving students offer in-person, on-campus meetings by appointment only, in settings appropriate for social-distancing requirements.
 See below for more information on staffing plans.